dervish666/win7migration/README.md

 Each of the .ps1 files includes a batch file to facilitate running easily.
 The script can be run from the batch or directly in powershell if script execution is enabled.

 Process:
+    This is the overall process for migrating users

     Backup Process

         Each market adjusts the defauls.txt file to suit their usage